reduxjs/redux/docs/recipes/WritingTests.md

           <h1>todos</h1>
           <TodoTextInput newTodo={true}
                          onSave={this.handleSave.bind(this)}
-                         placeholder='What needs to be done?'
+                         placeholder='What needs to be done?' />
-          />
       </header>
     );
   }
 }

+Header.propTypes = {
+  addTodo: PropTypes.func.isRequired
+};

+export default Header;
 ```

 can be tested like: